prashanthramakrishnan/DoctorSearch/README.md

 **Features**
 - Fetches the doctor details via the specified API endpoint and shows the doctor list in a recycler view.
+- Includes unit tests for presenters and instrumentation tests for the login flow.

+Refer [here](https://gist.github.com/jemshit/767ab25a9670eb0083bafa65f8d786bb) for proguard rules.
+Note - Logging isn't disabled on release build, network and Timber logs will be printed!
+You can disable it by creating an application class and disabling the logs :-)

 **Open source libaries used**
 - **[Dagger2](https://github.com/google/dagger)**